localstack/docs/content/en/references/localstack-extensions.md

 ### Package your Extension

-Your extensions need to be packaged as Python distributions with a `setup.cfg` or `setup.py` config.
+Your extensions needs to be packaged as a Python distribution with a `setup.cfg` or `setup.py` config.
 LocalStack uses the [Plux](https://github.com/localstack/plux) code loading framework to load your code from a Python [entry point](https://packaging.python.org/en/latest/specifications/entry-points/).
 You can either use Plux to discover the entrypoints from your code when building and publishing your distribution, or manually define them as in the example below.